andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 <h4 class="article-subheader">Cruisin'</h4>
-The next morning project leader Jill has planned a sightseeing cruise to supplement to our land-based fjord observations.
-Unfortunately we're not the only ones with the idea...
+"Oh no.... do we have to share the boat with.... *them*?"

+"Ughhhh it looks like it, unfortunately"

+"They just got off a boat, why would they want to get back on another boat?"

+"There's no logic with *these people*"

+*These people* are, of course, *cruise people*.

-During our mountaineering escapades yesterday we spotted a spec upon the fjord not much larger than a grain of rice.
+During our mountaineering escapades yesterday we spotted a speck upon the fjord not much larger than a grain of rice.
 If it weren't for its slender emerald tail of churned seawater it likely would have been imperceptible.
 Unfortunately that miniscule grain of rice was the